PostgREST/postgrest/admin.rst

 Daemonizing
 ===========

-For linux distros that use **systemd** (ubuntu, debian, archlinux) you can create a daemon in the following way.
+For Linux distributions that use **systemd** (Ubuntu, Debian, Archlinux) you can create a daemon in the following way.

 First, create postgrest configuration in ``/etc/postgrest/config``